drwpow/pipeline/readme.md

 If you’d like to try another theme altogether, Oh My Zsh has [quite a few built-in themes][oh-my-zsh-theme], as well as a wide selection of [third-party ones][oh-my-zsh-external].

+##### I’m seeing weird symbols in my terminal.
+Is that normal?

+You probably need to change your font to “Perplexed,” a patched version of IBM Sans with built-in icons for your terminal.

 ##### I don’t like the terminal font.
 Can I change it?